chuanqisun/htmaa-2025/src/posts/week-08/index.md

 ![Milled PCB](./media/milling-01.webp)
 **Milling was successful**

-Unfortunately, the vacuum system on the laser cutter was broken.
+Unfortunately, the vacuum system for all the laser cutters in the shop was broken.
 I had to postpone the cutting.
 I realized my board needs another iteration anyway:

 1. I increased the dimension of the board to fit the M3 mounting holes, but this caused the board to extend beyond the footprint of the main Switchboard.
 I need to shrink it back.
 2. I found rivets for making vias.
 I can switch to real PTH mounted headers instead of bending the legs to make them surface mount.